elessarrr/Ports/planning/learnings_from_debugging.md

 - Implementing data validation or schema checking could prevent such mismatches in production.
 - Environment dependency issues can be avoided by using proper dependency management and testing in the target deployment environment.

+## Adding Data Export Functionality to Streamlit Dashboard

+- **Caused by:** Missing implementation of data export functionality that was specified in the Week 4 plan as part of Interactive Features.
+The comprehensive dashboard was complete except for this planned feature.
+- **How fixed:** Added a dedicated "Data Export" section in the Analytics tab with support for both CSV (individual data types) and JSON (complete dataset) formats.
+Implemented using Streamlit's download_button with timestamp-based file naming and proper error handling.
+- **Learnings/Takeaway:** Always verify that all planned features from project documentation are actually implemented.
+Create comprehensive feature checklists and implement features incrementally with immediate testing.
+Consider user workflows when designing export interfaces - different users prefer different formats (CSV for analysis, JSON for integration).
+- **Date fixed:** 2025-01-06

+**Additional Insight:**
+- Export functionality should be easily discoverable and well-organized in the UI
+- New features require corresponding tests to ensure reliability
+- Timestamp-based file naming prevents download conflicts for users

 ## ModuleNotFoundError for plotly in pipx Environment

 - **Caused by:** Streamlit was installed via pipx, which creates an isolated virtual environment.
 When the application tried to import plotly, it wasn't available in the pipx streamlit environment, even though it was installed in the system Python environment.